 We believe in blind cupping.
-That means that we have a selection of green coffees in front us, usually from the same country and we have absolutely no idea what the coffee is, how much is cost or how it was grown.
+That means that we have a selection of green coffees in front of us, usually from the same country and we have absolutely no idea what the coffee is, how much it cost or how it was grown.
 This way we focus purely on the quality in the cup and that is very important to us.
 Our importers only source coffee from origin for us that is ethically sourced and that has been paid above the minimum Fairtrade price and always way above the market price.

 Our coffees need to be consistent, distinctive and free from defects.
 The result has to be a cup that is smooth, exciting and naturally sweet.
 Some coffees that we source are picked to end up in espresso blends, others make it as single origin or both.

 Sample roasting the coffees to find the perfect profile roast

 Once we have picked out the coffee that we like we profile roast the coffee to find the very best way to roast this particular coffee.
 Roasting coffee is special and requires trial and error.
 Initially this can take a long time as you need to explore various roasting profiles to learn your bean.
 After years of doing this it does get easier and you start to understand how certain green beans need to be handled.

 Times and temperatures are key factors in developing a roast profile.
 How long you roast for and to what temperature make a massive difference to the final cup quality but its also about the curve of the profile.
 The speed at certain stages and the so called rate of rise are very important to master when roasting.